mjorgen1/explore-fair-impacts/README.md

 ## 3. Performing statistical analyses on results

-In this section, we investigate the immediate and delayed impact results, check the score distributions for Normality and then their significance based on different aspects of the experiments.
+In this section, we investigate the impact results, check the score distributions for Normality and then their significance based on different aspects of the experiments.
 - How to run (set parameters in the second cell):
  - Run the notebook (```/notebooks/simData_classification```)